 1. Expand on the basics of math

-Once your children start school and learn the basics of math, begin to educate them about money and give them some practice.
+Once your children start school and learn math basics, educate them about money and provide some practice.
 Play money games at home, or download them to your computer, mobile phone, or tablet.
 Identify different coins, count them together and teach your child how to make change.
-This way, your child will learn how cash is actually used.
+This way, your child will learn how to use cash when that time comes.

-This simple action will teach your children the importance of saving, and engender a sense of responsibility towards handling money.
-Encourage your children to save a certain amount in a particular time frame, or suggest they save coins of a particular denomination.
-Make it a game as well as an aim, to keep it interesting.
-On your chosen date, open the piggy banks and count the savings.
+This simple action will teach your children the importance of saving and instill a sense of responsibility towards handling money.
+Encourage your kids to collect a certain amount in a particular time frame or suggest they save coins of a specific denomination.
+Turn it into a game to keep it fun and exciting.
+On a chosen date, open the piggy banks and count the savings.
 To encourage your children to save more, create a visual record, such as a chart, to teach them the basics of simple record keeping, and they can watch it grow.

-Take your kids to the bank and open savings accounts in their names.
+Take your children to the bank and open custodial savings accounts in their names.
 Let them talk to the teller and conduct their business themselves with your support as needed.
-Make sure they understand the terms and conditions of the account, and suggest they commit to depositing regular amounts on a weekly or monthly basis.
-For more convenient banking, ask if the accounts can be serviced online.
-Having their own bank account will give your children a feeling of achievement which could even motivate them to save more.
+Make sure they understand the terms and conditions and suggest they commit to depositing regular amounts weekly or monthly.
+For more convenient banking, nearly all accounts are now accessible online.
+Having a bank account of their own will give your child a feeling of achievement, which could motivate them to save more.
 As a further incentive, you may choose to match their savings.

-4. Encourage them to plan how to spend their savings
+4. Encourage your children to plan how to spend their savings

-Planning for future spending motivates your children to achieve their savings goals.
-It reminds them that they can buy whatever they want.
-Allow them to dream big, and encourage them to save more, so they can achieve their goals more quickly.
+Planning for future spending motivates your kids to achieve their savings goals.
+It reminds them that they can buy whatever they want with enough money.
+Allow your children to dream big, and encourage them to save more to achieve their goals more quickly.

-Give your children their own allowances when you go shopping.
-Then you can observe their attitudes towards spending money.
+Give your children their allowances when you go shopping.
+You can then observe their attitudes towards spending money.
 Let them spend some of it, be silly, and make their own choices.
 Part of the fun of having money is spending it.
 If your kids want to spend more than their allowance, encourage them only to spend what they have and advise them to be more frugal and patient.
 Don’t loan money against the allowance they will receive.
 Our boss doesn’t give a paycheck advance; kids need to learn this too.
 Educate your kids on sensible spending and explain the priorities when shopping.
-Also, remind them that at the end the day, the most important thing is that they can buy what they want, because they were able to save money in the piggy banks.
+Also, remind them that at the end of the day, the most important thing is that they can buy what they want because they were able to save money.

 6. Pay in cash

 Credit cards are a great temptation to spend money you don’t have, then pay more for the privilege later.
-Show your kids that the best way to buy things is with the money in their pockets.
-Keep it real at all times – handing over cash is the best way to learn how to use money responsibly.
+Show your kids that the best way to buy items is with the money in their pockets.
+Try to keep it real at all times – handing over cash is the best way to learn how to use money responsibly.

-The best way to teach your kids the value of money and the importance of saving is to lead by example, and allow them some responsibility.
-Give them an allowance for the things they might want to buy, and encourage them to save in various ways.
-Familiarize them with simple record keeping and the way savings accounts work, and leave the credit cards at home when you shop with the kids.
-These simple but effective measures will help them to learn how to handle money responsibly, and equip them for adult life.
+The best way to teach your kids the value of money and the importance of saving is to lead by example while allowing them some responsibility.
+Give your children an allowance for the things they might want to buy, and encourage them to save in various ways.
+Familiarize them with simple record keeping and the way savings accounts work.
+Leave the credit cards at home when you shop with the kids.
+These simple but effective steps will help your children learn how to manage money responsibly and prepare them for adulthood.